boldtrn/graphhopper-maps-capacitor/README.md

 ```

 ### Build the project
-Make sure you have all the [required dependencies for Capacitor](https://capacitorjs.com/docs/v2/getting-started/dependencies).
+Make sure you have all the [requirements for Capacitor](https://capacitorjs.com/docs/getting-started/environment-setup).

 ``` bash
 ./build.sh